Shreyder93/HaritaEtAl2022_tms-efield-fc/README.md

 Please see the README within each folder/sub-folder for more information.

 If you have any further questions, please contact Shreyas Harita at shreyas.harita@mail.utoronto.ca.

+### NOTE: For the sake of simplicity, only 12 subjects' data have been uploaded to this github repo.
+If you want the subject IDs of all 121 subjects, please email Shreyas.
+The process for analyzing the data for all subjects is the same.
+Thanks!